rosinaa/Twilio-AMD-Optimization/README.md

-# Twilio AMD Audio Analysis Toolkit
+# Twilio AMD Audio Analysis Toolkit and Automated AMD Tests

 This repository contains tools to analyze Twilio Answering Machine Detection (AMD) performance using `.wav` recordings from real calls.
 It includes utilities for audio channel separation, event correlation, AMD parameter tuning, and visual inspection of detection behavior.